-As the number of COVID-19 cases decline there is still a number of things we all need to do.
+Vaccines have improved things a lot, but the COVID-19 virus is changing, and there are still a number of things we all need to do.
 The doctors continue to evaluate emerging information to answer your questions.
 Throughout the pandemic we at Galbraith Family Medicine, LLC, (GFM) have been open and continuing to serve our patients’ needs.
 At the outset we were doing most of our visits via tele-health using Doxy.me, an easy-to-use, secure platform to meet with patients virtually.
 We still use this tool, but we are seeing an increase in patient visits at our office as people are seeking care that had been put on hold due to the pandemic.
 As more people walk through our doors, GFM wants you to know what additional safety measures we have been taking to protect our patients and staff.

 - 1. Using tele-health for appointments that lend themselves to a visit requiring little physical examination like lab result reviews or mental health concerns in order to limit the number of people in our building at any given time.